jcalahor/document_orm/README.md

 The screenshot below show setup for a family of objects that are stored on the same target SQL table.
 Child specific fields are stored in a common JSON field.
 ![Alt text](/doc/images/generation_spec2.png?raw=true "structure")

+Running the generator.

+Onces setup is complete, we use generator.py to run the generation of the pieces of code that will allow us to store the entities.
+The screenshot below shows the code (stored procedures and python modules) that is created.

 ![Alt text](/doc/images/generated_code.png?raw=true "structure")